Learn All About Cocoa & FODMAPs

 After drying, cocoa beans will be roasted – or not.
 This is where many “raw” purveyors will claim that they do not roast their beans and therefore their beans are “raw”, but we can see from what happens prior to this that the beans indeed are exposed to temperatures higher than what most raw proponents desire.

-Once the beans are dried and/or roasted, it is time to make chocolate and/or cocoa (cacao) powder.
+Once the beans are dried and/or roasted, it is time to make chocolate and/or cocoa powder.

 The beans are cracked open (the industry term is “winnowed”) and the inside of the bean, the cacao nibs, are exposed.

 ALL chocolate begins with the nibs.
-ALL cacao/cocoa powder begins with nibs.
-We are focusing on cacao/cocoa powder in this article.
+ALL cocoa powder begins with nibs.
+We are focusing on cocoa powder in this article.

 How Cocoa Powder Is Made

-What is left is a dry(ish) mass, which is what becomes cocoa/cacao powder.
+What is left is a dry(ish) mass, which is what becomes cocoa powder.

-Cocoa/cacao powder can range in fat content from about 10% to about 22%.
-This is a huge variable, as you can see.
-Remember this as you read on as it might be part of the FODMAP answer.
+Cocoa powder can range in fat content from about 10% to about 24%.
+This is a huge variable, and might speak to the differences in lab testing that Monash initially reported.

 If we have to make a general statement, we can say that natural cocoas are lower in fat and Dutch-processed cocoas are higher in fat (more on these terms below), but this is a generalization.
 (Ghirardelli is opposite, as an example).
-But the point is that some can be as low as 10% fat and others as high as 22% (or even a tad higher).
+But the point is that some can be as low as 10% fat and others as high as 24%.

 Choosing Low FODMAP Cocoa Powder

 You probably want to know how to choose a cocoa powder to use while following the low FODMAP diet.
-Here are my recommendations:
+Here are my recommendations, which also apply to any baking you might do with cocoa, low FODMAP or not.

 - Use the type of cocoa called for in the recipe.
 If it says natural cocoa, use that.
-If it says Dutch-processed, use that (more below on what those terms mean).
+If it says Dutch-processed, use that.
+There is even “black” cocoa (more below on what these terms mean).

 - If a recipe calls for “cacao” all bets are off.
 Frankly, when I see that term I get suspicious.
 It is usually from a source that is presenting their “cacao” recipe as healthier, and there is simply no good research supporting such claims.